 About VBM Sprint

-Value Based Management is a strategic framework that aligns a company’s overall aspirations, analytical techniques, and management processes with the fundamental goal of maximizing shareholder value.
+Value Based Management Sprint is a strategic framework that aligns a company’s ambitions, decisions, and management processes around one goal: increasing enterprise value.

 Values are the biggest assets that you can have.

-If this question resonates with you, then VBM Sprint is for you.
-Because many companies seem
+• If this question resonates with you, VBM Sprint is probably the right place to start.

 Quality requires manual oversight.

-This question is a simple test of whether the company is an asset or the owner's extended work.
+• This is a simple test of whether the business is becoming a scalable asset or remaining

-The 3 mechanisms that most often block value (and destroy the owner's peace of mind).
+3 mechanisms that block value and drain the owner.

 Mechanism 1